There's a basic question hanging over the future of work that almost no one in power is asking out loud:

 It's time we start acting like it.

-Ok.
-So time to get down to brass tax.
 A UBI, UBS, and Full Employment Guarantee require predictable income streams.
 How are we going to pay for this bold vision of freedom?

-Here are 6 ideas:
+Here are 6 proven, practical funding mechanisms:

 1. Wall Street Microtransaction Tax